shashwatsaini/REDACT/TRANSPARENCY_FAQS.md

 ## What is REDACT?

 REDACT is an application that allows for universal redaction across multiple file types.
 It does so using an agent based on a [custom fine-tuned DeBERTa LLM](https://huggingface.co/lakshyakh93/deberta_finetuned_pii) on token classification, which detects Personally Identifiable Information (PII) in text.
-The agent is supported via multiple Azure services that allow for the redaction of PDFs and images.
+The agent is supported via multiple Azure services that allow for the redaction of PDFs, images, and audio.
 An additional YOLO model detects faces in images and can redact them, while videos are redacted via Azure Video Indexer.

 ## What can REDACT do?